biosopher/watson-ipa-web-nodejs/README.md

 ![](wiki/media/demo_screenshot.png)
 An [intelligent personal assistant](https://en.wikipedia.org/wiki/Intelligent_personal_assistant) is a software agent that can perform tasks or services for an individual.
 In this demo, we'll combine two Watson services to illustrate the basics of intelligent task performance:

-1. Capture user input.
+A. Capture user input.
-2. Classify this input into one of several supported tasks
+B. Classify this input into one of several supported tasks
-3. Ask users for any additional information required to complete the task
+C. Ask users for any additional information required to complete the task
-4. Execute the task for the user (an exercise left for you to complete)
+D. Execute the task for the user (an exercise left for you to complete)

 ![](wiki/media/demo_architecture.png)